mindsmash/bmg-ui/README.md

 ### Contribute
 If you want to contribute to this project, simply fork it on Github, do your changes and create a pull request that describes your changes.
 If it's all nice and clean, it might get merged.

+### Talk to

+* Sascha Zuske (sascha dot zuske at mindsmash dot com)
+* Daniel Busch (daniel dot busch at mindsmash dot com)

+## License

+This project is made open source for documentation purposes only and must not be used without prior written approval of mindsmash GmbH.

+Copyright 2016 mindsmash GmbH - All rights reserved.